legislation/data-documentation/search.md

 The address of the results of a search or of a list is always the same, so you can save the address and return to it later to get up-to-date results for that search or list.

 For every search request, there is a corresponding list page that contains the results for that search.
 The response to a request for a valid `/search` URI is always a redirect to the corresponding list page.
 If possible, we recommend you directly request the list page for your search, as your application will need to make one less request to our API and thereby save time and bandwidth.
 However, we will continue to support both methods for searching for and listing legislation.

-Every list of legislation on the website, whether a search results page or otherwise, is available as a feed in [Atom]() XML format by appending `/data.feed` to the end of the path of the address of the search request or list page (before the "query string" part of the address, which if present begins with a `?` character).

 For search requests, append `/data.feed` immediately after `/search` and before the `?` character.
 For example, the following search requests a list of legislation with type `ukpga` and title containing the word "finance":